 Spanish

 You will also get first-hand knowledge and experience of Spanish and Latin American cultures as part of the course.
-Lessons are mostly conducted in Spanish and we have a native speaker who holds conversation classes.
+Lessons are mostly conducted in Spanish by native Spanish teachers, and we also have a native speaker who holds one-to-one conversation classes.

 The course has accompanying online activities and you will have access to the Q6 languages room to practise your skills.
-There will be an opportunity to experience the language and culture first hand, either by taking part in a language and culture immersion trip to Salamanca or by organising work experience in Spain.
+There will be an opportunity to experience the language and culture first-hand by taking part in a language and culture immersion trip to Salamanca.

 The AQA A-level Spanish course has topics to interest everybody and the examination has three papers at the end of the course: paper 1 - listening, reading and translation (50%) based on authentic material on topics such as tourism, multiculturalism, festivals and the media.
 The writing paper (paper 2 – 20%) where you will write about literary texts and films and a speaking examination (paper 3 – 30%) on an area of individual interest and the topic areas.